 Joe has represented secured and unsecured creditors, debtors, lenders, investors, purchasers, commercial landlords and tenants, and receivers and other court-appointed fiduciaries in state and federal trial and appellate court proceedings, including collection, eviction, foreclosure, receivership, dissolution, and bankruptcy reorganization and liquidation.
 Joe also advises clients in commercial loan workouts and out-of-court restructurings, including loan modifications, forbearance agreements, and loan sales.
 By leveraging the resources of a full service law firm, Joe is able to develop effective solutions and strategies to carry out the business and personal objectives of KMK clients.

-Joe is significantly involved in KMK’s diversity and inclusion and community service initiatives, including serving on the firm’s Diversity & Inclusion Committee, Service Committee and planning committee for the Law Student Diversity Case Competition, as well as contributing to the KMK Diversity & Inclusion Newsletter.
+Joe is significantly involved in KMK’s diversity and inclusion and community service initiatives.
+Joe is the Co-Chair of the firm’s Diversity & Inclusion Committee, and a member of Service Committee and planning committee for the Law Student Diversity Case Competition, as well as contributor to the KMK Diversity & Inclusion Newsletter.
 Joe has also served on the firm’s Women’s Initiative, associate liaison committee, and he regularly participates in the firm’s attorney recruitment efforts and summer associate program.

 Obtained summary judgment on non-dischargeability claim in favor of judgment creditor in bankruptcy court and successfully obtained affirmance of summary judgment before the Sixth Circuit Bankruptcy Appellate Panel and the Sixth Circuit Court of Appeals.

 Obtained summary judgment in favor of defendant commercial real estate purchaser in breach of sale contract action by seller including award of return of earnest money deposit.